robfatland/nexus/data/api.md

-MSE544 is a data science course taught at the University of Washington by Professor Luna Huang.
+In Part 1 we leverage course material from MSE544, a data science course taught at the University of Washington by Professor Luna Huang.
 Part of the course covers skills for building research computing infrastructure on the public cloud.
 This includes publishing a simple dataset -- the periodic table -- and building an application programming interface or API to query that data.
 The result: We can use a browser or some Python